torvalds/linux/Documentation/accel/introduction.rst

 ===============

 First, read the DRM documentation at Documentation/gpu/index.rst.
-Not only it will explain how to write a new DRM driver but it will also contain all the information on how to contribute, the Code Of Conduct and what is the coding style/documentation.
+Analt only it will explain how to write a new DRM driver but it will also contain all the information on how to contribute, the Code Of Conduct and what is the coding style/documentation.
 All of that is the same for the accel subsystem.